skysthelimit91/barterME/README.md

 A user can message other users

 REACH GOALS INCLUDE:
-A user can post comments on an item's page
+-A user can post comments on an item's page
-Image uploading with cloudinary
+-Image uploading with cloudinary

 USER STORIES:
 A user wants to be able to quickly trade an item for another item of value by messaging another user and agreeing on a  satisfactory exchange